 Structure and Form

 This poem would fit the form of the Petrarchan Sonnet as it is divided into an octave and a sestet.
 The setting of the poem is developed in the octave and resolution comes in the sestet.
 However, the classic Petrarchan Sonnet has a regular rhyme scheme, whereas this is written in blank verse.
 The rhythm is iambic pentameter.

 We are given an insight into the nature of their relationship by the first two lines which are almost shocking to the reader.
 Although he says only one sentence, it seems to the children that ‘it was more than their whole lives together’.
 This suggests that Heaney’s farmer was perhaps a typical Ulster farmer, who preferred to keep his emotions within.

 Earlier in the sonnet sequence is a reference to ‘New Row’ which is where his mother grew up.
 The suggestion here is that she was relieved and happy to see her husband arrive to take her back to her new marital house.
-You can read more about the poem as a whole here.

 The language is deceptively simple, but the use of dialogue as Heaney’s father utters his last words to his wife are poignant.
 In a single sentence, he manages to convey their love for one another; and show how he understands her.
 The fact that he says this, conveying so much by stating so little, shows the family the depth of their connection.
 There is thus the sense that this was implicit- they did not need proclamations of love- it was there all long.
 This reduces the sense of sadness that his mother ‘could not hear.
 What is implied is that she knew how deeply she was loved, and now the children know this too.